 Lately there's been a lot of photos of the "Evergreen" ship being stuck in the Suez Canal.
 At the time of writing it's been stuck for 4 days.

-I think part of the reason we are seeing pictures like this everywhere is because it's well quite the photo opportunity, the Suez Canal is quite wide, it's just that these ships are enormous and are longer than the Suez is wide.
+I think part of the reason we are seeing pictures like this everywhere is because it's quite the photo opportunity, the Suez Canal is quite wide, it's just that these ships are enormous and are longer than the Suez is wide.
 (The Ever Given is 399.9 meters long1)

 Because of the geography of the seas the Suez Canal was dug to make shipping much quicker especially between Europe and Asia by avoiding the need to circumnavigate to the south of Africa.
-A huge amount of said containers transits the Suez Canal every day, the Ever Given was carrying over 10000 of these containers at the time of it's grounding.
-So the blockage of this canal is now holding up an enormous amount of Cargo in transit.
-This is why we have headline like "ship stuck in Canal blocking 400 million dollars of cargo an hour".
+A huge amount of shipping containers transits the Suez Canal every day, the Ever Given was carrying over 10000 of these containers at the time of its grounding.
+So the blockage of this canal is now holding up an enormous amount of cargo in transit.
+This is why we have headlines like "ship stuck in Canal blocking 400 million dollars of cargo an hour".
 Lots of people are keeping an eye on this situation as indicated by the appearance of sites like https://istheshipstillstuck.com/.
-No doubt the canal will be cleared soon, but the issue is that a lot of supply chains and businesses might be substantially more impacted by an extra few days of delay on materials than they would have been previously.
+No doubt the canal will be cleared soon, but the issue is that a lot of supply chains and businesses might be substantially more impacted by an extra few days of delay on materials than they would have been in previous eras.

 Part of why this is so newsworthy is that this disruption could actually form a really substantial supply shock now that the world is so dependent on container shipping if it remains blocked for a long time.

 The grounding of the Ever Given has pointed out to me something about the nature of "Just in time" or JIT logistics that I think is deserving of being talked about far more.